hapax/hapax.github.io/assets/chuzenji.md

 Long abandoned, it now offers little more than a dereliction of weeds, rust, and lace curtains that horror auteur Hideo Nakata would probably endorse.
+In the ghostlight of other times, our family troops into the restaurant, where Otousan helps himself to huge slices of Kobe beef, and oneesan, a light eater, watches on with mingled fascination and horror.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake11.png" />